NSF-funded Training Hosted by Convergence Technology Center (CTC) for IT Community College Educators

 The vital information you need to create a competitive application for our limited number of NSF-funded WomenTech Educators Online Bootcamp Program seats!
 Applications for this training program are reviewed and scored on a first-come, first-served basis.

 This webinar will help you create a competitive application and set your team up for greater success.
-Start your application today to get access to the dates and times when you can watch the webinar live and the link to join us for the webinar.
+Start your application today and we'll send you a link to the webinar recording that you can forward on to your other team members.

 This NSF-funded Bootcamp is free to ATE grantees and

 What Educators Are Saying About the WomenTech Educators Training:

 Here are just some of our past ATE clients: